 The baby’s hands and arms will most likely be near the baby’s head, as they like to suck their fingers and have them close to their face.

 Think also about movement.
 Are you feeling small movements near pelvis?
 Do they feel more outward facing and centralized (posterior), or are they more internal and to one side (anterior)?

 Again, your doctor or midwife can help you pinpoint the heartbeat.
 I recommend using a fetoscope, as it doesn’t use any ultrasound.
 Once you know where heartbeat is, mark it on your belly.

 The heart will obviously be part of the baby’s back and you should feel a hard, long mass.
 If you can’t find hardness like this, it’s probably because your baby is in a posterior position, in which case you are going to feel a softer area, which usually indicates the baby’s limbs and belly (or it could be an anterior placenta).
 Either way, mark this area on your belly as part of your belly mapping

 Here’s where that doll comes in

-Now use your doll prop and start playing with positions based on the head and back locations.
+Now, as part of belly mapping, use your doll prop and start playing with positions based on the head and back locations.
 This will help you visualize how baby is resting in your womb.